-How to identify a buggy device driver on Windows Vista
+How to Identify a Buggy Device Driver on Windows Vista

 If your computer is acting unpredictably, locking up, and encountering blue screens of death, then you’re most likely the victim of a faulty driver.
 There are two ways to do this: One is good ol’ device manager, and the other is something new in Vista called Driver Verifier Manager.